Willy Denzey: Biography

-Denzey was born in Melun, France, and spent his childhood in Le Mée-sur-Seine.
+Denzey was born as William Thongrasamy in Melun, France, and spent his childhood in Le Mée-sur-Seine.
 At 15, he formed with his friends a band named Prodyge.
 In June 2000, he participated in the broadcast Graines de star and reached the final.
 A producer noticed him and proposed him to release a disc.
-In 2001, Denzey participated in the Francofolies of La Rochelle, then in 2002 released his first single, "Que te dire".
+In 2001, he participated in the Francofolies of La Rochelle, then in 2002 released his first single, "Que te dire".

 Denzey released in May 2003 a second single, "Le mur du son", which earned a gold disc in France for over 300 000 copies sold.
 On 3 November 2003, he released his first album, # 1, in which many artists participated, including La Fouine, Diam's, Kader Riwan & Ol Kainry.
-His single "L'Orphelin" also become a top ten hit in France.
+His single "L'Orphelin" become a top ten hit in France.
 Reloaded on 15 March 2004 with bonus track "Badaboom Remix" (French Version) (Feat B2K).

-27 September 2004, Denzey released a new album entitled Act II, composed of hip-hop and R&B songs and romantic ballads, including a collaboration with Wayne Beckford, XS, Neje, Mathieu 8, Darren & Little D. Then he released in January 2005 the song "Et si tu n'existais pas", a cover of Joe Dassin.
+27 September 2004, Denzey released a new album entitled Act II, composed of hip-hop and R&B songs and romantic ballads, including a collaboration with Wayne Beckford, XS, Neje, Mathieu 8, Darren, and Little D. Then he released in January 2005 the song "Et si tu n'existais pas", a cover of Joe Dassin.
 Inclus, "Hello" by Lionel Richie.
 Thereafter, Denzey toured throughout France.

-He also performed the song "Double Mise (Bet on it)", used in the movie High School Musical 2, produced and broadcast by Disney Channel remixed par Kore (DJ Kore).
+He also performed "Double Mise" ("Bet on it"), used in the movie High School Musical 2, produced and broadcast by Disney Channel remixed par Kore (DJ Kore).

-However, after the failure of his last single, "Mon Royaume" (Feat Eloquence), which did not appear on the chart, his third album (feat Amerie, Papoose, Marques Houston, Cassidy, Humphrey & co) originally scheduled to be released in Novembre 13th 2006, was cancelled.
-New single L'homme Qu'il Te Faut release 1 June 2012.
+However, after the failure of his last single, "Mon Royaume" (Feat Eloquence), which did not appear on the chart, his third album (feat Amerie, Papoose, Marques Houston, Cassidy, Humphrey & co) originally scheduled to be released on 13Novembre 2006, was cancelled.
+New single "L'homme Qu'il Te Faut" released on 1 June 2012.